-- 4.13 Subject to gaining a minimum of 120 credits (with at least 90 level 7 credits and no more than 30 level 6 credits), a student will be awarded a: - a.
+- 4.14 Subject to gaining a minimum of 120 credits (with at least 90 level 7 credits and no more than 30 level 6 credits), a student will be awarded a: - a.
 Postgraduate diploma with distinction if either a minimum of 90 credits or the overall average mark of the passed modules (or average mark of the best 120 credits of passed modules if this is an exit award) is 70 per cent or above. - b.
-Postgraduate diploma with merit if either a minimum of 90 credits or the overall average mark of the passed modules (or average mark of the best 120 credits of passed modules if this is an exit award) is 60-69 per cent. - c.
+Postgraduate diploma with merit if either a minimum of 90 credits or the overall average mark of the passed modules (or average mark of the best 120 credits of passed modules if this is an exit award) is 60-69 per cent but the requirements for distinction are not met. - c.
 Postgraduate diploma pass if all modules have been passed (or at least 120 credits have been passed if this is an exit award) with a mark of at least 50 per cent but the requirements for distinction or merit are not met.